Key highlights

 Protecting customer data is paramount when running an online store.
 Both WooCommerce and PrestaShop prioritize security, but PrestaShop has reported more security vulnerabilities than WooCommerce in recent years.

-Since 2017, PrestaShop has 69 disclosed vulnerabilities compared to WooCommerce’s 18.
+According to CVE Details, PrestaShop has over 120 publicly disclosed vulnerabilities across its ecosystem, while WooCommerce has significantly fewer recorded vulnerabilities in the CVE database.
 However, most of these issues were minor, and both platforms regularly release updates to patch security gaps.

 A crucial rule for online stores is to always update your eCommerce software.
 Both PrestaShop and WooCommerce typically release updates monthly or close to it.